yanlinneo/html-link-parser/README.md

 # HTML Link Parser
 - Random HTML Link Parser written in Go
 > [!CAUTION]
-> This is a personal project created for my own learning purposes.
-> **It is not intended for use with production data or in a production environment.**
+> This is a personal project created for my own learning purposes. **This project is not intended for use with production data or in a production environment.**

 ## Overview
-- Extract all outer anchor links and their text from a HTML page.
+- Access a HTML page and all relative paths of the site via API calls concurrently, ensuring each path is accessible.

 ## Features
+- **Access the HTML page:**
-- The HTML page is accessed via an API call.
+  - The initial HTML page is accessed via an API call.
+- **Extract anchor elements:**
+  - Extract all outer anchor elements with an href attribute from the HTML page.
-- All inner text elements within an anchor element are joined using a ", " delimiter.
+  - Extract and join all inner text elements within these anchor elements using a ", " delimiter.
+- **Save the links:**
+  - Save the extracted links and text into a MySQL database.
+- **Retrieve and process the relative paths**
+  - Recursively retrieve all the relative paths from database.
+  - For each relative path, access the page, extract anchor links, and save them.
+- **Note**:
   - Inner nested anchor links are omitted.
 Nesting anchor elements is not standard HTML practice.
+  - Only links that are contained within anchor elements and are properly linked will be extracted.
+For example, if a page like "about-us" is not referenced or connected within other pages, it may not be included in the extraction.
-- The links are saved into a MySQL database for future analysis and reference.
+  - Other links that are not relative paths are not being utilized at the moment.
+However, they can be used for future reference and analysis.

 ## Credits
 Special thanks to https://github.com/gophercises/link for this practise idea and providing the materials for testing purposes: